 As required by its constitution, the ICCA is committed to assisting overseas Bars, particularly in the developing world, to improve standards of advocacy training in order to help maintain the rule of law.
 Our international work is overseen by our International Committee.

 The ICCA has, for many years, delivered a range of advocacy training to advocates in jurisdictions overseas, responding to invitations extended by local Bar associations, law societies and other professional organisations.

-The ICCA work in close partnership with ROLE UK to support Department for International Development (DFID) priority countries.
-Our work with ROLE UK enables us to develop longer term projects with host countries to further promote and improve the rule of law.
+The ICCA sometimes work in close partnership with ROLE UK to support Department for International Development (DFID) priority countries.
+Our work with ROLE UK enables us to develop longer-term projects with host countries to further promote and improve the rule of law.

 All ICCA trainers offer their time on a pro bono basis.
 We are grateful to the barristers and judges who carry out this training on our behalf.
 To find out more about this area of our work and how you can become involved in international advocacy training, take a look at our brochure.